netgroup/Mantoo-VM-conf/README.md

 The current Packer template (`packer/OSHI-VM.json`) is configured to execute the following provisioning steps:
 1. Install Ansible (via a shell script)
 2. Copy the contents of the `ansible` directory to `/home/user/ansible` on the VM
+3. Provision the VM following `ansible/OSHI-VM.yml` playbook

+### A note about manual provisioning
+Packer is configured to automatically provision the VM with Ansible.

+The playbooks, roles and vars files are available in `/home/user/ansible` if you want to repeat the provisioning process manually.
+This may be needed if you want to update packages or pull the latest code from GitHub, for example.

-To run Ansible playbooks just start the VM and run the playbook that has been copied during the provisioning phase.
+To manually run Ansible playbooks just start the VM and run the playbook that has been copied during the provisioning phase.
 From `/home/user/ansible` directory on the VM run:
 `ansible-playbook -i inventory OSHI-VM.yml`

-### A note about automatic provisioning
-Packer can be configured to automatically run Ansible as provisioner.
-This feature will be enabled when our playbooks will be more stable.

 ### Developing Ansible roles
-While developing Ansible roles, it's useful to run the whole playbook as described above, instead of letting Packer automatically run it.
-This avoids to repeat the whole building process and let developers focus on the provisioning phase.
+While developing Ansible roles, it's useful to first build the artifacts without the new roles so we are sure the process is going to complete successfully.
+Then you can start the development of new roles on the VM and run the whole play locally as described above.
+This avoids to repeat the whole building process just to discover that you put an extra `,` in your, now unparsable, yaml.

 ## Output
 Packer will produce two artifacts in the `output` directory:
 1. A VirtualBox VM (in the `output-virtualbox` directory)
 2. A Vagrant box (in the `output-vagrant` directory)

-## Accessing the VM
+## Running the VM
 Run one of the output artifacts above and use SSH as `user` (password: `user`) to login to the VM.

+### Vagrant
+The box is not currently hosted on [Atlas](https://atlas.hashicorp.com/boxes/search), so you have to manually install it in your local Vagrant repository by running `vagrant box add netgroup/oshi oshi.box` from the `output/output-vagrant` directory.
+After this installation, a simple `vagrant up` from the `vagrant` directory will start the VM.

+### Virtualbox
-### Virtualbox NAT configuration
+#### Virtualbox NAT configuration
-If you want to access the Virtualbox VM you may have to configure the NAT accordingly, i.e. to map the SSH port.
+If you want to access the Virtualbox VM you may have to configure the NAT accordingly, for example to map the SSH port.